-7.6 CA/121/15 LOCAL PLANNING FRAMEWORK AUTHORITY MONITORING REPORT AND LOCAL DEVELOPMENT SCHEME UPDATE

-- 1. RESOLVED TO RECOMMEND COUNCIL: - The adoption of the new Local Development Scheme as set out in the report to Cabinet. - 2.
+7.6 CA/121/15 LOCAL PLANNING FRAMEWORK AUTHORITY MONITORING REPORT AND LOCAL DEVELOPMENT SCHEME UPDATE Decision - 1.
+RESOLVED TO RECOMMEND COUNCIL: - The adoption of the new Local Development Scheme as set out in the report to Cabinet. - 2.
 That the headline results from the forthcoming Authority Monitoring Report 2014/15 with regard to housing, employment and retailing be noted; - 3.
-That progress on the Local Planning Framework be noted
+That progress on the Local Planning Framework be noted Reason for Decision To consider:

-To consider: